ICREE8/the-super-tiny-compiler/README.md

 ***Welcome to The Super Tiny Compiler!***

 This is an ultra-simplified example of all the major pieces of a modern compiler written in easy to read JavaScript.
+This compiler made it easy to understand the low level "stuff" in a simple manner.

 Reading through the guided code will help you learn about how *most* compilers work from end to end.